 Dor Alon is aware of environmental law proposals including, inter alia the Bill for Preventing Land Contamination and Treatment of Contaminated Lands, 5772-2012 which, among others, defines the term "Contaminated Land", prohibits contamination of lands and disposal of contaminate materials, establishes a fund for rehabilitation of contaminate lands, authorizes a commissioner and defines its governance enforcement authority, including monetary sanctions, and establishes a criminal offense for breaching the law.
 These law proposals may influence Dor Alon's financial results if the laws are approved.
-At this stage, Dor Alon cannot estimate which of the bills will be approved or rejected.

-Dor Alon expects to invest approximately NIS 13 million in 2013 in order to satisfy the environmental laws and regulations.
-Dor Alon currently expects that the costs of environmental restoration and implementation of the environmental laws and regulations in the upcoming years are expected to be similar to those in 2013.
+Dor Alon expects to invest approximately NIS 13 million in 2014 in order to satisfy the environmental laws and regulations.
+Dor Alon currently expects that the costs of environmental restoration and implementation of the environmental laws and regulations in the upcoming years are expected to be similar to those in 2014.
 These amounts may vary depending on the actual costs of the required restoration work and the planning and construction of new facilities and whether new laws, regulations and other requirements will be imposed for which additional expenses will be incurred.